aptos-labs/developer-docs/apps/docusaurus/docs/nodes/localnet/run-a-localnet.md

 ## Interacting with the local test testnet

-After starting your local testnet, you will see the following:
+After starting your localnet, you will see the following:

 ```
 Entering test mode, this should never be used in production!